canonical/snapd/integration-tests/README.md

 ## Testing a rollback

-With the --rollback flag you can flash an old image, update to the latest, rollback again to the old image and then run the whole suite on the rolled back system.
-You should use the release, channel, revision, target-release and target-channel flags as when testing an update.
+With the `--rollback` flag you can flash an old image, update to the latest, rollback again to the old image and then run the whole suite on the rolled back system.
+You should use the `release`, `channel`, `revision`, `target-release` and `target-channel` flags as when testing an update.

 For example, to test a rollback from latest rolling edge to rolling edge -1: